| Training Opportunities |

 inflows/outflows of resources will be discussed, along with the proper

-will impact areas of your ACFR, and it’s critical to be prepared.
-The session will cover things like the
+financial statement disclosure information and examples of journal entries.
+GASB 103 (2 CPE): Feeling uncertain about GASB 103?
+You’re not alone!
+This update to the financial reporting model will impact areas of your ACFR, and it’s critical to be prepared.
+The session will cover things like the following:

 This